 • 10 people maximum per site

-8. Dead and downed wood may be used for firewood, cutting of standing trees, limbs, or bushes is prohibited.
-Operation of a chainsaw is prohibited, hand tools are allowed.
+9. Dead and downed wood may be used for firewood, cutting of standing trees, limbs, or bushes is prohibited.
+Operation of a chainsaw is prohibited, hand tools are

-11. Camping is limited to 14 days on a site, campers must vacate the site for 24 hours prior to returning.
-Campers may move to a different loop in the campground during that time.
+12. Camping is limited to 14 days on a site, campers must vacate the site for 24 hours prior to returning.
+Campers may move to a different loop in the campground during that

 Perry Lake Dam was completed in 1969 to help with flood control for the Missouri and Mississippi Rivers.
 Today, the lake boasts 159 miles of shoreline and 12,000 surface acres of water, creating countless recreational activities for visitors, and earning it the nickname "paradise on the plains."
 The campground is surrounded by the lake on one side and a dense canopy of forest on the other, making it ideal for those wishing to enjoy the best of both environments.